SemPruijs/pruijs.net/site.md

 ## Tic Tac Pro

-Tic Tac Pro is Tic Tac Toe but then you could play on a 3x3, a 4x4 bord and a 5x5 board.
+Tic Tac Pro is Tic Tac Toe but then you could play on a 3x3, a 4x4 board and a 5x5 board.
 It was time to apply my knowledge from Learn to code 1, 2 and 3 and Intro to App Development with Swift to make an app!
 My brother said: A great practice to test you skills is to make Tic Tac Toe.
 It was a great tip from him and I started making Tic Tac Toe.
 I want to release the app so it had to have a cool feature.
 A 4x4 board and a 5x5 board.
 I spend too much time on this feature and when it was done, I came to a conclusion that it was not fun to play on a 4x4 board and a 5x5 board because who begins wins. :( This was painful to see and I learned something very important: PLAY TEST!, I could've just grabbed a piece of paper and test with a friend if this concept was fun to play.
 I did learn more about programming and writing elegant code.

 [View on github](https://github.com/sempruijs/TicTacPro)